 Though tried-and-true topics like faith, prayer and healing will continue to be relevant, we see a rising tide of popularity with events and resources that focus on practical topics.

 Women today are increasingly interested in exploring how their faith intersects with the everyday challenges and to-do’s of life.
 Teachings that help them to connect spiritually in the midst of their routines and schedules will be very valuable, and anything you can do to model how faith is lived out day-by-day in your life will be greatly received.

 3. Informal groups that meet casually in homes or cafes will increase.

 While traditional ministry groups have worked well for years (think Tuesday morning Bible study, MOPS, BSF and the like), we’re seeing an emergence of less formal groups of women gathering outside of church-structured programs to discuss their faith and connect relationally with each other.
 While this generally means less participation in traditional groups, it doesn’t mean that women aren’t still seeking and building vibrant communities of faith.
 They just operate differently (aka more loosely).

 As a leader you might be tempted to feel a little rejected by these informal groups that choose to meet on their own time and independently of church programs (that’s normal!), but instead consider praying about how you can come alongside these groups and support them.
 God may be raising up leaders among them that he’s calling you to mentor, pray for and teach.
-Use 2015 as an opportunity to adopt these casual groups under the umbrella of your ministry and influence.
+Use this opportunity to adopt these casual groups under the umbrella of your ministry and influence.

 4. Single moms will be a growing demographic to reach through service, programs and outreach.